Kouvola: Climate

 Kouvola has humid continental climate (Dfb).The city has four distinct seasons, the amount of precipitation is relatively uniform throughout the year.
 The driest season is spring.
 Summers are generally relatively warm as the city is considered to be one of the hottest cities in Finland as it has had the most days with "helle" (temperatures above 25 °C) since 2000.
-Winters are cold and long, colder than cities located in the coastal areas of Finland because of its location further inland, meaning the marine effect doesn't affect the city as much than those nearer the sea and specially those nearer the southwestern coasts of the Finnish side of Gulf of Finland.
+Winters are colder than cities located in the coastal areas of Finland because of its location further inland, meaning the marine effect doesn't affect the city as much than those nearer the sea.
 This also means that the summers are warmer due to it being further inland as the sea effect is making the summer temperatures slightly cooler in coastal areas.
 The average annual temperature is 5.4 C. The highest ever recorded temperature in the station was 34.5 C, on July 28, 2010.
 The lowest ever recorded was -37.3 C. The city has a significant rainfall throughout the year and even in the driest month the precipitation stays over 30 mm a month.
 The average duration of sunshine per year is 1,658 hours.

 Kouvola Utti airport weather station has on average somewhat lower average temperatures than in the city.